-If you have injuries, before contacting a lawyer, you should get photographs of your injuries and obtain a medical record of your injuries (points 5 and 6 below).
-You should make a note of who saw you immediately before you went into police custody and whom you saw immediately afterwards; these people can corroborate that you did not have the injuries before you went into police custody and that you did have them straight after you left the police.
+If you have injuries, before contacting a lawyer, you should get photographs of your injuries and obtain a medical record of your injuries (see points 5 and 6 below).
+You should make a note of who saw you immediately before you went into police custody and who you saw immediately afterwards; these people can corroborate that you did not have the injuries before you went into police custody and that you did have them straight after you left the police.
 Try to get these people to write an account of what they recall.

 6 Obtain a medical record of any injuries